File reading/writing utility

 Raises:

-Loads column header data in the first string of a text file.
+Load column header data from the first line of a text file.

-loads column header data from a file, from the first row.
 Headers must be delimited by commas.
-The function [LoadColumnTextFile] provides more comprehensive capabilties.
+The function loadColumnTextFile provides more comprehensive capabilities.

 Returns: